veracode/scan_health/README.md

 ./scan_health -sast 22132159
 ```

+Please note that this will only work if the scan has a Detailed Report, i.e. the scan has finished.
+It is preferable to use scan URLs over build IDs.

 ### Using a zsh helper alias

 If you use the zsh shell you might want to have a helper alias.
 To do that add this to your `~/.zshrc` file: